elijahhager20/Vici/README.md

 I like the filesystem and fstream headers.
 And it was good practice for Object Oriented Programming.

+## Python (bin/viciscript.py)

+This Python script allows for basic automation with vici.
+When ran from this file, the Pyhon script acts as a REPL while C++ acts as the core.

+You could use this for advanced automation, but the file only contains some very basic REPL instructions.

 ## Use

 You'll probably get errors if you delete any files or folders, so probably don't touch those.